LetCompliance

 • Deposit protected within 30 days and Prescribed Information served

 • Note the order: serve the documents first, then accept the deposit and let the tenant move in.
-Trying to backfill the pack the day before you serve a Section 21 will not save the notice.
+Trying to backfill the pack the day before you seek possession will not save a Section 8 claim on a blocked ground.

 What changes from 1 May 2026 (Renters’ Rights Act 2025)